Lesterpaintstheworld/aider/website/examples/README.md

 To better understand the chat transcripts, it's worth knowing that:

-  - Each time the LLM suggests a code change, `aider_nova` automatically applies it to the source files.
+  - Each time the LLM suggests a code change, `aider` automatically applies it to the source files.
-  - After applying the edits, `aider_nova` commits them to git with a descriptive commit message.
+  - After applying the edits, `aider` commits them to git with a descriptive commit message.
   - The LLM can only see and edit files which have been "added to the chat session".
 The user adds files either via the command line or the in-chat `/add` command.
-If the LLM asks to see specific files, `aider_nova` asks the user for permission to add them to the chat.
-The transcripts contain notifications from `aider_nova` whenever a file is added or dropped from the session.
+If the LLM asks to see specific files, `aider` asks the user for permission to add them to the chat.
+The transcripts contain notifications from `aider` whenever a file is added or dropped from the session.

 ## Transcript formatting

 <div class="chat-transcript" markdown="1">

-> This is output from the aider_nova tool.
+> This is output from the aider tool.

 #### These are chat messages written by the user.